shomeier/NemakiWareWiki/Administration-of-client.md

 * Solr
 Administrator can initialize and rebuild Solr index.
 * Object type
-Administrator can upload a json file to create a new object type.
+Administrator can download and upload a json file to create a new object type.